-To operate correctly, most of the hot tubs and swim spas we offer require a hard-wired connection with 240 volts and 40 amps, 50 amps, or 60 amps.
+To operate correctly, most of the hot tubs and swim spas we offer require a hard-wired electrical hook up with 240 volts and 40 amps, 50 amps, or 60 amps.
 We do, however, have several tubs that can run on either 120 volts or 240 volts.
 These tubs are nice when the higher amperage service is not available or when you are not able to alter the electrical service.
 These are often referred to as “plug and play” hot tubs.

 If you are installing your hot tub or swim spa outside in our region, it is recommended that you wire and run it at maximum voltage and amperage.
 The reason is simple: hot tubs and swim spas operate more efficiently when they are allowed to operate without restriction.
 In our New England climate, the median annual temperature is around 39 degrees.
 If you are running your hot tub outside year-round, having a 240-volt connection will save you 40-50% versus a tub that is running on 120 volts under the same conditions.